Which of the following best describes Newton's Law of Gravity? | Study Prep in Pearson+

 Master Universal Law of Gravitation with a bite sized video explanation from PatrickStart learning

+According to Newton's Law of Gravity, at which of the following locations would an object's weight be the greatest? ()

-According to Newton's Law of Gravity, as an object falls freely toward the Earth (neglecting air resistance), which of the following statements is true about the gravitational force acting on it?
+According to Newton's Law of Gravity, which of the following planets revolves most slowly around the Sun? ()

-Which alignment of the , , and causes spring tides, and which alignment causes neap tides?

-When an object moves in a gravitational field, which of the following statements about the gravitational force acting on it is correct?

-Which of the following best describes the comparison between the and the between two protons at the same distance?
+Which of the following best describes the result of the combination of and acting on the ?

-According to Newton's Law of Gravity, if the gravitational force between two masses is initially when they are a certain distance apart, what will be the new force if the masses are moved so they are only one-eighth as far apart?

-According to Newton's Law of Gravity, which action will decrease the gravitational force between two objects?
+According to Newton's Law of Gravity, which pair of factors determines the magnitude of the gravitational force between two objects ()?

+Why can scientists ignore the gravitational force when studying the physics of an atom?

 Newton's Law of Gravity practice set